tars/tars/README.md

     - template.html — generated template

 * Build version is a copy of dev version, but has minified version of css and js files.
+There are no any console.log and debugger code in js.

 TODO